silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 $instance = Injector::inst()->get(MyService::class);
 ```

-[note]
+> [!NOTE]
-For simplicity, the above example doesn't use the `$service` parameter, though it needs to be declared to match the method signature from the `Factory` interface.
+> For simplicity, the above example doesn't use the `$service` parameter, though it needs to be declared to match the method signature from the `Factory` interface.
+>

-The `$service` parameter will hold the name of the service being requested, which allows you to use the same factory class for multiple different services if you want to.
+> The `$service` parameter will hold the name of the service being requested, which allows you to use the same factory class for multiple different services if you want to.
 In the above example, the value would be `'App\MyService'`.
+>

-The `$params` parameter will hold any constructor arguments that are passed into the `get()` method, as an array.
+> The `$params` parameter will hold any constructor arguments that are passed into the `get()` method, as an array.
 In the above example it is simply an empty array.
-[note]

 ### Factory method